-MN System Impact Study Agreement ("Agreement") is made and entered into this of, 20 by and between ("Interconnection Customer"),, a municipal utility existing under the laws of the State of Minnesota ("Area EPS Operator").
-The Interconnection Customer and Area Operator each may be referred to as a "Party," or collectively as the "Parties."
-RECITALS Reso Inte EREAS, the Interconnection Customer is proposing to develop a Distributed Energy ource (DER) or generating capacity addition to an existing DER consistent with the rconnection Application completed by the Interconnection Customer (date); and EREAS , the Interconnection Customer desires to interconnect the DER with the Area EPS erator's electric system; and Syst EREAS, the Interconnection Customer has requested the Area EPS Operator to perform a rem Impact Study to assess the impact of interconnecting the DER with the Area EPS trator's electric system, and potential Affected System(s); W, THEREFORE , in consideration of and subject to the mutual covenants contained herein, Parties agree as follows: 1.
-When used in this Agreement, with initial capitalization, the terms specified shall have the meanings indicated, or the meanings specified, in the MN Interconnection Process Overview (MIP).
-2. The Interconnection Customer elects and the Area EPS Operator shall cause to be performed a MN System Impact Study consistent with the MIP.
-The scope of a MN System Impact Study shall be subject to the assumptions set forth in this Agreement, including Attachment A. 3.
-A MN System Impact Study will be based upon the technical information provided by

-Operator reserves the right to request additional technical information from the
+This MN System ۱ Impact Study Agreement ("Agree ment") is made and entered into this day of , 20 by and between ("Interconnection Customer"), and , a municipal utility existing under the laws of the Stat e of Minnesot a ("Area EPS Operate or").
+The Interconnection Customer and Area EPS Operator ea ach may be ref erred to as a "Party, ," or collectively as the "Parties."

+WHEREAS, the Interconnection Customer is proposing to develop a Distributed Energy Resource (DER) or generating capacity addition to an existing DER consistent with the Interconnection Application completed by the Interconnection Customer on\\\\\(date); and

+WHEREAS, the Interconnection Customer desires to interconnect the DER with the Area EPS Operator's electric system; and

+WHEREAS, the Interconnection Customer has requested the Area EPS Operator to perform a System Impact Study to assess the impact of interconnecting the DER with the Area EPS Operator's electric system, and potential Affected System(s);

+NOW, THEREFORE, in consideration of and subject to the mutual covenants contained herein, the Parties agree as follows:

+- 1. When used in this Agreement, with initial capitalization, the terms specified shall have the meanings indicated, or the meanings specified, in the MN Interconnection Process Overview (MIP). - 2.
+The Interconnection Customer elects and the Area EPS Operator shall cause to be performed a MN System Impact Study consistent with the MIP.
+The scope of a MN System Impact Study shall be subject to the assumptions set forth in this Agreement, including Attachment A. - 3.
+A MN System Impact Study will be based upon the technical information provided by the Interconnection Customer in the MN Interconnection Application.
+The Area EPS Operator reserves the right to request additional technical information from the